MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

     | [`/c`](../build/reference/c-compile-without-linking.md) | Compile without linking, because we're just building the binary named module interface at this point. |

     You can control the object file name and the named module interface file name with the following switches:
     - [`/Fo`](../build/reference/fo-object-file-name.md) sets the name of the object file.
-For example, `/Fo"somethingelse.obj"` (note: no space between the flag and the quote).
+For example, `/Fo:"somethingelse"`.
 By default, the compiler uses the same name for the object file as the module source file (`.ixx`) you're compiling.
 In the example, the object file name is `std.obj` by default because we're compiling the module file `std.ixx`.
     - [`/ifcOutput`](../build/reference/ifc-output.md) sets the name of the named module interface file (`.ifc`).
 For example, `/ifcOutput "somethingelse.ifc"`.
 By default, the compiler uses the same name for the module interface file (`.ifc`) as the module source file (`.ixx`) you're compiling.
 In the example, the generated `ifc` file is `std.ifc` by default because we're compiling the module file `std.ixx`.

-1. Importing the `std` library you just built by first creating a file named `importExample.cpp` with the following content:
+1. Import the `std` library you built by first creating a file named `importExample.cpp` with the following content:

     ```cpp
     // requires /std:c++latest